Inferring intermediate states by leveraging the many-body Arrhenius law

 \section{Introduction}

-The Arrhenius law (AL) is a cornerstone of physical chemistry.
-It captures the temperature dependence on the rate of chemical reactions, and helps to quantitatively explain why milk turns sour quicker outside the fridge.
+The Arrhenius law (AL) is a cornerstone of physical chemistry, capturing the characteristic temperature dependence of reaction rates.
+It provides a quantitative framework for understanding diverse phenomena, from molecular reaction kinetics to everyday processes such as the faster spoilage of milk outside the refrigerator.
 It was the seminal work of Kramers, providing the underlying formalism that revealed the ubiquity of the AL throughout science and engineering \cite{hanggi1990reaction}.
-More than a century following Arrhenius’ experimental observation, the physics of activation still remains a vibrant topic of research \cite{woillez2019activated,woillez2020active,mukamel2005breaking,saadat2023lifetime,krapivsky2014large,berthier2011theoretical,langer1969statistical, dubkov2023enhancement,del2023escape,neupane2016direct,chupeau2020optimizing,yu2012direct,thorneywork2020direct,thorneywork2024resolution,ferrer2024experimental,ginot2022barrier}.
+More than a century following Arrhenius’ experimental observation, the physics of activation still remains a vibrant topic of research \cite{woillez2019activated,woillez2020active,mukamel2005breaking,saadat2023lifetime,krapivsky2014large,berthier2011theoretical,langer1969statistical, dubkov2023enhancement,del2023escape,neupane2016direct,chupeau2020optimizing,yu2012direct,thorneywork2020direct,thorneywork2024resolution,ferrer2024experimental,ginot2022barrier,lapolla2020single,kumar2025speeding}.
 In its simplest form, the Kramers problem consists of an overdamped particle in a trapping potential, coupled to thermal bath at temperature $T$.
 To escape the trapping potential, the particle needs to overcome the energy barrier denoted by $\Delta U$ - the activation energy.
 In the limit of deep traps $\beta \Delta U \gg 1$, the single particle escape rate is captured by the AL

-where $k_B$ is the Boltzmann constant, $\beta = 1/k_B T$, and the sub-exponential contribution $\tau_0$ is a microscopic time scale that depends on the details of the trap.
+where, $\beta=1/k_BT$ with $k_B$ being the Boltzmann constant.
+An important feature of the escape rate given in Eq.~\eqref{eq:AL sp} is that the exponential factor is universal, depending solely on the barrier height~$\Delta U$, and thus remains invariant under changes in the detailed shape of the potential.
+In contrast, the prefactor~$\tau_0$ represents a non-universal microscopic time scale which crucially depends on the specific form of the potential landscape\cite{hanggi1990reaction,gardiner1985handbook,elber2020molecular}.